sbavon/Neural-Style-Transfer-in-Tensorflow/README.md

 ##### Style Loss
 - Calculating style loss is a bit trickier
-- First, it is needed to calculate the Gram Matrix
-  - In a nutshell, Gram Matrix is used for finding the correlations among filters on a certain layer
+- It is needed to calculate the Gram Matrix to find the correlations among filters on a certain layer

 ![GRAM](Images/gram_matrix.JPG)

-- After getting a Gram Matrix of both style image and generated image, we calculate the square error to obtain style loss
+- After getting a Gram Matrix, we calculate the square error to obtain style loss

 ![style_loss](Images/style_loss.JPG)